 School Reopening Information Booklet

 Guidance to Support Reopening of Schools

-The government have released some guidance to support schools, families and communities to begin planning for the safe reopening of schools - once the government feel that it is safe to do so.
+The government have released some guidance to support schools, families and communities to begin planning for the safe reopening of schools in September.

 We will continue to update you as much as we can and will share all information as we receive it.

 Primary School Leaflet - What Parents Need to Know